category with duals (list of them)

 dualizable object (what they have)

-Given a monoidal category , the Picard group of is the group of isomorphism classes of invertible objects, those that have an inverse under the tensor product – the line objects.
-Equivalently, this is the decategorification of the Picard 2-group, the maximal 2-group inside a monoidal category.
+Given a (symmetric monoidal category) monoidal category , the Picard group of is the group of isomorphism classes of invertible objects, those that have an inverse under the tensor product – the line objects.
+Equivalently, this is the decategorification or 0-truncation of the Picard 2-group, the maximal 2-group inside a monoidal category.

 There is an identity element, since .
 The tensor product is associative.